cosmic-cat-yt/Cosmic-Cat/CONTRIBUTING.md

 ## Pull requests
-You must be familiar with JavaScript ES 8+ and Cosmic Panda (2012 YouTube) Do not contribute if you're new to JavaScript or otherwise use YandereDev-level coding.
+You must be familiar with JavaScript ES 8+ and Cosmic Panda (2012 YouTube)</br>
+Do not contribute if you're new to JavaScript or otherwise use YandereDev-level coding.

 You must not modify *ANY* HTML code.
-We aim to be as close to the original Cosmic Panda layout as possible.
+We aim to be as close to the original Cosmic Panda layout as possible.</br>
 If you have Cosmic Panda HTML code that's not currently present in this script - Please contact the author (ciulinuwu) to have them added.
 Don't add it yourself.

 Absolute NO usage of polymer componenets.